ubdussamad/bach-rpc/README.md

 # Introduction
 It uses the Python implimentation of XML RPC server and a Client.

+The credentials query is supposed to be handled by the C parser for better performance and aglity.

-# Usage
+# Basic Usage

-* Navigate to the clone or extracted directory in terminal
+* Navigate to the clone or extracted directory in termina

 * Type: `python3 server.py`